jeff-loughlin/FaceId/README.md

         take more than a minute or two, depending on how many training photos you've given it.

     9. Now click the "Open..." button at the bottom right.
-Select a photo containing a face you want to identify, or use multiselect by holding to the shift or ctrl key.
-You photos will be displayed one at a time with the faces labeled for people it can identify.
-Unknown people will be label as "Unknown male" or "Unknown female".
+Select a photo containing a face you want to identify, or use multiselect by holding the shift or ctrl key.
+Your photos will be displayed one at a time with the faces labeled for people it can identify.
+Unknown people will just be labeled as "Unknown male" or "Unknown female", along with an esimated age.
+The age estimate is usually pretty accurate for young children and older adults, but seems to vary wildly with people in the 18-35 age group.